 Fee Payments and Charge Reimbursement.
 EPMI shall calculate the estimated ERCOT ISO assessed charges for each day, including those charges listed in Section 1.6 above, based upon the invoices received by EPMI from the ERCOT ISO.
 EPMI shall render to Customer (electronically, by facsimile or other acceptable means agreed between the Parties), a statement setting forth the total charges for any Services provided under this Appendix A and any estimated Charge Reimbursements.
 EPMI and Frontera will make or receive these payments in accordance with Section 16 of the Agreement.
 The estimated charges shall be adjusted to actual charges upon receipt of actual data from the ERCOT ISO.
 In no event will any payments due from EPMI to Customer be paid prior to receipt of such payments from the ERCOT ISO.
 EPMI will use commercially reasonable efforts to work with ERCOT to effectuate receipt of any delinquent payments, but notwithstanding any other provision in this Appendix A, EPMI shall not be responsible to Customer for any payments not received by EPMI from the ERCOT ISO.

 Reliance on Facility Information.
 EPMI will rely on the Customer providing accurate information regarding the Facility and any other information pursuant to the Agreement (“Facility Information”) necessary for the provision of Customer Information (as defined in Section 2.2) to the ERCOT ISO and for EPMI to perform its obligations under this Appendix A. EPMI has no obligation whatsoever to verify or to inquire as to the accuracy or completeness of any Facility Information.
 Except as provided herein, EPMI will not have the obligation to review, interpret or advise Customer or any third party concerning any agreements.
-EPMI's sole obligation relating to Facility Information and the Customer Information is to utilize the data in accordance with the terms and conditions of this Appendix A. In any event, EPMI shall have no liability to any person or entity for any action or omission taken in reliance upon the Facility Information or the Customer Information and Customer shall indemnify EPMI for any and all costs or expenses incurred by EPMI acting in reliance upon such information.
+EPMI's sole obligation relating to Facility Information and the Customer Information is to utilize the data in accordance with the terms and conditions of this Appendix A. Except as expressly set forth otherwise in this Agreement, EPMI shall have no liability to any person or entity for any action or omission taken in reliance upon the Facility Information or the Customer Information and Customer shall indemnify EPMI for any and all costs or expenses incurred by EPMI acting in reliance upon such information.

 Customer Inaction.
 In the event that neither Customer Contact Person (designated by Customer pursuant to Section 2.1 below) can be reached, EPMI may, in its sole discretion, determine whether or not to take certain action as to any Service under this Appendix A and/or schedule based on the same Facility Information that was provided by Customer on the previous day in the event EPMI does not receive timely response from Customer as to any given day’s schedule.
+In the event that EPMI acts or refrains from acting pursuant to the foregoing sentence, EPMI shall use its commercially reasonable efforts to communicate its action (or inaction) to a Customer Contact Person as soon as practicable following such action or inaction.
 Customer will retain responsibility for such action or inaction of EPMI.
 In the event EPMI has furnished Customer with the information to determine whether or not to take certain action relating to any Service and Customer does not respond to EPMI, Customer shall be solely responsible for the consequences of Customer taking or not taking such action, including, without limitation, any penalties or interest.